bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 · **What is the difference between an adaptive website and a fully responsive website?**

-An adaptive website “adapts” to fit a pre-determined set of screen sizes/devices, and a responsive one changes to fit all devices.
+An adaptive website “adapts " to fit a pre-determined set of screen sizes/devices, and a responsive one changes to fit all devices.

 · **Describe what it means to be mobile first vs desktop first.**